SARKfinance/assettracker/README.md

 - [ ] User can edit an individual investment
 - [x] User can see more information about a specific company
 - [ ] User can add/delete an investment to a watchlist
+- [ ] User can see the total value of their portfolio

 **Optional Nice-to-have Stories**

 - [ ] Users can chat with other users about their investments
 - [ ] Users can see daily/weekly/monthly trends about their portfolio
+- [ ] Show suggested tickers when user is typing in a ticker to add

 ### 2. Screen Archetypes